featherbear/UNSW-CSE-Thesis/site/content/posts/capturing-network-activity-securely.md

 toc = true

 +++
-# Capturing Network Activity (for security)

-> (hopefully)

-In order to better understand what the vacuum cleaner is doing, I need to figure out what the vacuum cleaner is both sending and receiving!
+> In order to better understand what the vacuum cleaner is doing, I need to figure out what the vacuum cleaner is both sending and receiving!
 This means that I will need to do some packet capturing, to get the TCP / UDP / etc... packets; but what's the best (and budget-friendly) way to do that?

 _EDIT: I also imagine I might need to do some Bluetooth communications investigation too, huh..._